Interactive Clock with analog and digital display

-The clock activity covers three topics, the first can demonstrate how to tell the time using an analogue clock.
+The clock activity covers three topics, the first demonstrates how to tell the time using an analogue clock.
 The second mode uses the the clock hands as a way of learning angles.
 The third mode uses the clock as a way to help understand fractions.The clocked can be altered to change colors and its overall styling.
 Note in this activity different controls are shown depending on the current mode

 The controls above the mode selector are always displayed.
 At the top you will see a digital clock, below are three buttons.
 Click the 12 button to display in normal 12 hour format with AM/PM.
 Click 24 button to change to the 24 hour format.
 Often you won't want to display the time at all, click off and the digital clock will disappear.